Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Preliminaries

 \end{definition}

-\begin{definition}[Locally stable family] A \emph{locally stable family of slc pairs} $(X,B) \to Z$ over a reduced Noetherian scheme $Z$ is a flat finite type morphism $X\to Z$ with $S_2$ fibers and a $\bQ$-divisor $B$ on $X$ satisfying \begin{itemize} \item each prime component of $B$ is a relative Mumford divisor, \item $K_{X/Z} +B$ is $\bQ$-Cartier, and \item $(X_z,B_z)$ is an slc pair for any point $z\in Z$. \end{itemize}
+\begin{definition}[Locally stable family] A \emph{locally stable family of slc pairs} $(X,B) \to Z$ over a reduced Noetherian scheme $Z$ is a flat finite type morphism $X\to Z$ with $S_2$ fibers and a $\bQ$-divisor $B$ on $X$ satisfying \begin{enumerate} \item each prime component of $B$ is a relative Mumford divisor, \item $K_{X/Z} +B$ is $\bQ$-Cartier, and \item $(X_z,B_z)$ is an slc pair for any point $z\in Z$. \end{enumerate}

 \end{definition} Slc pairs naturally appear in the degeneration of lc pairs.
 For background on slc singularities, see \cite[\S5]{kollarSingularitiesMinimalModel2013}.